ZenithAtkinson/startup/notes.md

 ## The Simon deployment
 Added an example of Simon to the GitHub, and now have the simon.collegefeastfinder.click subdomain.
 Has a deploy .sh script that deploys the whole thing, and examples on how the HTML should work for the pages and how to connect them to each other.

+# CSS notes
+Lots of documentation online.
+The main feature of CSS is that everything has its own children and descendants and when you apply something, everything below it gets applied too.
+You can also give a class to a group of elements you want to stylize or an ID to a specific element you want to stylize that you initialize through HTML and then customize in CSS.